Vocational Education and Training in Schools

 -

-- must be in year 10, 11 or 12
+- be a student enrolled in Years 10, 11 or 12 in a Queensland secondary school)

 Certificate II in Health Support Services